openbraininstitute/brain-indexer/_benchmarking/README.md

-# SpatialIndex Benchmarking
+# BrainIndexer Benchmarking

-This folder contains scripts to benchmark the performance of SpatialIndex.
+This folder contains scripts to benchmark the performance of BrainIndexer.
-The content of this folder is provided as is and it's meant to provide a starting point for benchmarking SpatialIndex.
+The content of this folder is provided as is and it's meant to provide a starting point for benchmarking BrainIndexer.
 It is not meant to be a complete benchmarking suite and although we will put our best effort in maintaining it, don't expect it to be updated regularly.

 ## Files included

 Each of the bash script included in this folder will run a benchmark for a specific use case.
 The benchmarks are:
 * `FLAT_seg_benchmark.sh`: benchmark for indexing and querying segments using FLAT Index.
 * `FLAT_syn_benchmark.sh`: benchmark for indexing and querying synapses using FLAT Index.
-* `SI_seg_benchmark.sh`: benchmark for indexing and querying segments using SpatialIndex.
+* `SI_seg_benchmark.sh`: benchmark for indexing and querying segments using BrainIndexer.
-* `SI_syn_benchmark.sh`: benchmark for indexing and querying synapses using SpatialIndex.
+* `SI_syn_benchmark.sh`: benchmark for indexing and querying synapses using BrainIndexer.

 The folder also includes two other script that are used by the benchmarking scripts:
 * `create_uniform_index.py`: script to create a uniform index of segments or synapses.
 Can be used as follows: